sosukek777/chat_bot/README.md

 # chat_bot
-Creating a chatbot that can answer questions about my master's thesis using RAG in langchain
+Creating a chatbot that can answer questions about competitive fortnite events using RAG in langchain.